industrial-optimization-group/DESDEO/docs/howtoguides/index.md

     ---

-    Using a combination of multiple surrogates and analytical objectives
+    Generating a representative set of solutions using the Iterative Pareto Representer

     [:octicons-arrow-right-24: Advanced usage of surrogates](./IPR.ipynb)
 </div>